wp-plugins/add-headers/readme.txt

 This is because there isn't a settings page in the WordPress administration panel.
 The plugin can be configured by adding a small code snippet in the `functions.php` file of the theme or in custom plugin.

+There are absolutely no plans to implement a settings page in future releases.
+This feature is out of the question.
+Please do not rate the plugin for something that is clearly not offered or planned.

 = How do I know if the plugin is working?
-I does not notify me in any way! =
+It does not notify me in any way! =

 The plugin won't raise any fancy popups telling you that it's working!
 You will have to check the actual HTTP response headers.
 Knowing how to do it is a mandatory requirement and is beyond the scope of the support that can be provided to you by the plugin author.